AmpersandTarski/Ampersand/commands.md

 We now have `recipes` to deal with metamodels such as Formal Ampersand and SystemContext.
 These recipes will be used based on the chose command.
 There might be a need to modify those recipes by the user.
 This still has to be seen.
 In any case, the following options will be removed:

-* ***--add-semantic-metamodel, --meta-tables***
-          All relations, views, idents etc. from formal-ampersand will be available for use in your model.
-These artefacts do not have to be declared explicitly in your own model.
 * ***--gen-as-rap-model***
           Generate populations for use in RAP3.
 * ***--meta-file***